btuhany/Match2-Blast-Unity/README.md

 # Match2-Blast-Unity

-This repository was created to showcase my Match2/Blast game project.
+This repository was created only to showcase my Match2/Blast game project.
+No source code included.

-To prevent direct replication of the work, the source code is not shared in this repository.
+Since this is a portfolio project, I prefer to keep the source code private.

 You can watch the completed version of the project in the video: https://www.youtube.com/watch?v=7cIYQ_HcL7s